covcom/205CDE/02 Git/README.md

 You'll see details of these as you go along.

 > If you are old enough you've probably heard of [Google Code Search](http://web.archive.org/web/20101112131244/http://www.google.com//codesearch), which is a tool that allows programmers to search for source code.
-Partially due to the increased popularity of Git-base code hosting websites such as Github, this tool has now been shut down. ([code.google.com](code.google.com) is not the original site anymore.)
+Partially due to the increased popularity of Git-base code hosting websites such as Github, this tool has now been shut down. ([http://code.google.com](http://code.google.com) is not the original site anymore.)

 ## Work with Git locally

-In C9 create a new workspace based on HTML template and name it lab2.
+In Codeanywhere, create a new connection based on HTML template and name it lab2 (you might have to delete the one your created earlier).
 In terminal type in the following command and press enter.
 This shows you Git has been installed

 ```sh
     $ git